1 Day Kitesurfing Lesson

 At the end of the lesson the instructor will demonstrate am “emergency packdown” and go through how you can self-rescue in difficult situations, as well as running through example scenarios of ways to get back to land safely.

 As it’s a vital part of being a safe and independent kitesurfer, each student will get the chance to go through the self-rescue procedure themselves.

 Part 5 – Lesson Debrief

-At the end of the lesson, you’ll head back to The Kitesurf Centre’s main building for an end of session debrief, where you’ll receive your BKSA kiteboarder card and (if you’ve booked a 3, 5 or 10 Day course) your log book.
+At the end of the lesson, you’ll head back to The Kitesurf Centre’s main building for an end of session debrief, where you’ll receive your BKSA kiteboarder card and your log book.
 The instructor will mark off on your card and log book which levels you’ve achieved.
 If you’re back the next day, the instructor will let you know the plan for the next day and give you some exercises to practise before you come back.
 The instructor will also send you a message in your booking account with anything you need to cover, post session recaps and any recommendations they’ve given.
 This is super useful in the future if you decide to come back another day!

 New for 2021 when booking you can add an order of Kitemate – A pocket instructor, to your order.
 It’s the brand-new guide that every kiter should own.

 This concise, well-illustrated pocket-sized guide is perfect to accompany learning to kite as it serves as a friendly reminder of the information covered on your lessons, all of which you need to demonstrate to your instructor to aim for independence and heading out on your own.